OutSystems/docs-support/src/security/vulnerabilities/intro.md

 #### How to submit a vulnerability report

-To submit a vulnerability report, use [Support Portal](https://www.outsystems.com/supportportal).
+To submit a vulnerability report, use [Support Portal](https://www.outsystems.com/supportportal) by raising an incident.

 Vulnerability reports must contain the following information: